Hostinger vs Namecheap: In-Depth Comparison for 2025

 VPS Hosting$5.99/mo$6.88/mo

-Free DomainYes (most plans)Yes (annual plans)
+Free DomainYes (on most annual plans)Yes (on annual plans)

-SSL CertificateFree (lifetime)Free (1st year)
+SSL CertificateFree (Lifetime)Free (1st year only)

-Performance, Speed, and Uptime: Who’s Faster?
+Performance, Speed, and Uptime: Who Wins the Drag Race?

 Hostinger Performance